Data vs classifiers, who wins?: Related works

 To perform the IRT analyses, this study used a set of 12 real datasets plus an artificial dataset.
 In addition, 128 classifiers from 11 different algorithm families were used.
 The objective is to explore why instances have different item parameter values and how this affects the performance of various learning algorithms.
-At the end of the work, the authors also suggest five main areas of ML in which IRT can be applied, they are: using IRT to improve classifiers; creation of portfolios of algorithms; classifier selection; improve understanding of the complexity of datasets; and evaluation of classifiers using IRT.
+At the end of the work, the authors also suggest five main areas of ML in which IRT can be applied, namely: using IRT to improve classifiers; creation of portfolios of algorithms; classifier selection; improve understanding of the complexity of datasets; and assessing classifiers using IRT.

-Like the present work, \citet{martinez2018dual} use the IRT to assess benchmarks according to the difficulty and discrimination estimators, but unlike the other works mentioned above, the focus is on reinforcement learning instead of supervised learning.
-The authors use the benchmarks Arcade Learning Environment (ALE) \citep{bellemare2013arcade} and General Video Game AI (GVGAI) \citep{perez20152014}, which are remarkable benchmarks that allow observing the performance of AI agents in different problems.
-In the work, dual indicators are proposed to evaluate both the benchmarks and the AI agents, coming from different reinforcement learning algorithms, using the IRT concepts and proposing the generality indicator.
-Which can be understood as the ability of an agent to solve all tasks up to a certain level of difficulty, which can be limited by available resources.
+Like this paper, Martinez-Plumed and Hernandez-Orallo (2018) \cite{martinez2018dual} use the IRT to assess benchmarks according to the difficulty and discrimination estimators; but, unlike the other works mentioned above, the focus is on reinforcement learning instead of supervised learning.
+The authors use the benchmarks Arcade Learning Environment (ALE) \cite{bellemare2013arcade} and General Video Game AI (GVGAI) \cite{perez20152014}, which are remarkable benchmarks that allow for observing the performance of AI agents in different problems.
+In the herein study, dual indicators are proposed to evaluate both the benchmarks and the AI agents - stemming from different reinforcement learning algorithms, using the IRT concepts and proposing the generality indicator.
+This can be understood as the ability of an agent to solve all tasks up to a certain level of difficulty, which can be limited by available resources.

 The authors apply the IRT 2PL logistic model for dichotomous items.
-For this, they use the human performance threshold in each analyzed game, where: if the AI agent's performance can equal or surpass the human, then it is considered the correct answer, otherwise it is an incorrect answer.
-In addition to benchmarking, the authors also use IRT's estimated ability and generality to assess agents.
-In order to use IRT to create the most suitable benchmarks, by selecting games with high discrimination values and accurately measuring whether the AI agent is really generalizing or is specializing in specific tasks.
+For this, they use the human performance threshold in each analyzed game, where: if the AI agent's performance can equal or surpass human perfoamnce, then it is considered the correct answer; otherwise, it is an incorrect answer.
+In addition to benchmarking, the authors also use IRT's estimated ability and generality to assess agents in order to use IRT to create the most suitable benchmarks by selecting games with high discrimination values and accurately measuring whether the AI agent is really generalizing or is specializing in specific tasks.